senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 ### The Chart Component Class

-All types of the chart components are extended from  {@link Ext.chart.AbstractChart The abstract chart class}, which extends {@link Ext.draw.Component}.
+All types of chart components are extended from  {@link Ext.chart.AbstractChart The abstract chart class}, which extends {@link Ext.draw.Component}.
-A chart component is the container to manage series and axes.
-It is responsible to layout the series and axes every time when the size is changed.
+A chart component is the container for managing series and axes.
+It is responsible for laying out the series and axes every time the size is changed.
 An implementation of the abstract class must override the `performLayout` method.
-For example, cartesian chart needs to respond to the changes of the thickness of the axes and recalculate the series area.
+For example, a cartesian chart needs to respond to the changes of the thickness of the axes and recalculate the series area.

-In the new package, there are three type of charts:
+In the new Chart package, there are three type of charts:

-- **{@link Ext.chart.CartesianChart Cartesian Chart}** - This class is used to layout series and axes in an cartesian coordinate system.
-Another name `Ext.chart.Chart` is also used to refer to this class.
+- **{@link Ext.chart.CartesianChart Cartesian Chart}** - This class is used to render series and axes in an cartesian coordinate system. `Ext.chart.Chart` is also used to refer to this class.
-- **{@link Ext.chart.PolarChart Polar Chart}** - This class is used ot layout sereis and axes in an polay coordinate system.
+- **{@link Ext.chart.PolarChart Polar Chart}** - This class is used to render series and axes in an polar coordinate system.
-- **{@link Ext.chart.SpaceFillingChart Space Filling Chart}** - This class simply fills the series to the size of the component.
-No axes can be used in this type of chart.
+- **{@link Ext.chart.SpaceFillingChart Space Filling Chart}** - This class is used to fill the series to the size of the component.
+No axes are used in this type of chart.

-A chart component manages:
+A Chart component manages the following items:

 - **Axes** - These are accessed through `Ext.chart.series.Series` and represent all the axes being defined and drawn for this visualization.
 This is a mixed collection.
 - **Series** - These are accessed through `Ext.chart.series.Series` and represent all the series being drawn for the chart.
 This could be line, bar, scatter, and so on.
 This is also a mixed collection.
-- **Interactions** - These are controllers that directly manipulate the series and axes when certain touch gesture is recognized.
+- **Interactions** - These are controllers that directly manipulate the series and axes when certain touch gestures are recognized.
-- **Legend Store** - This represents the legend information collected from series.
-Normally you can attach a data list to this store and get automatic updated on the changes of legend information.
+- **Legend Store** - This represents the legend information collected from the series.
+Normally you can attach a data list to this store and get automatically updated on the legend information changes.

-Chart component delegates touch events to different areas of the chart, such as the axes, series, and so on.
+A Chart component delegates touch events to different areas of the chart, such as the axes, series, and so on.
-You can listen to the "itemXXXX" events directly on the chart component and it will delegate the events from registered
+You can listen to the "itemXXXX" events directly on the Chart component and it will delegate the events from registered series:
-series:

     chart.on({
         'itemtap': function(series, item, e) {